pwall567/pipelines/README.md

 The collection of classes rapidly grew to a large number, and to keep track of the whole library a class diagram is helpful.

-The following is a class diagram in UML form - or rather a rough approximation of UML.
+The following is a class diagram in UML form &ndash; or rather, a rough approximation of UML.
 In this diagram, the same rectangular block is used to represent an `interface` and a `class`.
 An `interface`, like an `abstract class`, has its name in _italics_.